USING IRONXL

 To apply color to alternate columns, type this formula: =MOD(COLUMN(),2)=0.

-These formulas determine whether a row or column is even or odd-numbered, and determine the color we want to apply.
+These formulas determine whether a row or column is even or odd-numbered and accordingly apply the desired formatting.

 How to Highlight Every Other Row in Excel, Figure 3: New Formatting Rule Dialog New Formatting Rule Dialog